101% Always Team

 Garrett Allen - Co- Founder/ Director of Operations

 Garrett Allen is the current Director of Player Personnel for the Cedar Rapids Roughriders in the USHL, which is the number one junior hockey league in the United States.
 Prior to this role, he was the Director of Scouting for Cedar Rapids.
-He also was an Assistant Coach for Milton Academy Boys Ice Hockey in the ISL Keller Division from 2021-2024.
+He was also the Assistant Coach for Milton Academy Boys Ice Hockey in the ISL Keller Division from 2021-2024.
 This league is considered by college recruiters as the top prep school league in the country.

-The Dartmouth, MA native spent his college career playing NCAA hockey at The University of Massachusetts Dartmouth from 2012-2016.
+The Dartmouth, MA native spent his college career playing hockey at The University of Massachusetts Dartmouth from 2012-2016.
 After school he continued his career moving to Sweden where he played professionally for Ludvika HF at the Swedish Division 2 level (2016-2017).

 While playing he spent his summers training for the upcoming season, and as a skill development coach.
 In total Garrett has been doing on ice development for 10+ years.